Explainable Natural Language Processing for Corporate Sustainability Analysis: The subjectivity challenge

 \section{The subjectivity challenge}

 As a result of the \textit{complexity} inherent to corporate sustainability, \textit{subjectivity} commonly underpins corporate sustainability analysis.
 Specific challenges arising from subjectivity can be distilled into the \textit{data} and \textit{analyst} dimensions.
-We expound on these dimensions to frame the discourse on (X)NLP's suitability for corporate sustainability analysis.
+We expound on these dimensions to frame (X)NLP's suitability for corporate sustainability analysis.